seancrowe/GraFxJourney_PublisherIntro/03_Building_An_Integration/03_02_Building_A_Store_From_BackOffice/README.md

     try {
         const apiKey = await generateAPIKey({
-            baseURL,
+            baseURL: baseURL,
-            endUserCredentials.name, // Using a variable instead
+            userName: endUserCredentials.name, // Using a variable instead
-            endUserCredentials.password, // Using a variable instead
+            password: endUserCredentials.password, // Using a variable instead
-            endUserCredentials.environment // Using a variable instead
+            environment: endUserCredentials.environment // Using a variable instead });
-        });

         return {